How to apply to become an exchange student at UTU?

 [back to top]

 After you have submitted the application and the required enclosures, it takes about 3-4 weeks to process the application.
-All the applications which arrive by the deadline will be processed in May/June and students will be notified by 15 June at the latest.
-Applications for the Spring Semester, which arrive by October/November, will be processed in November.
-After processing the application, an Information Package will be sent to you by post.
-The package includes a Certificate of Admission, Guide for Exchange Students and map of Turku.
-Please read the material carefully before arrival.
+After processing the application we will send you the Certificate of Admission, Guide for Exchange Students and map of Turku.

-During the summer months of July and August and at the end of December delays can be expected due to the summer holidays of the personnel.
-The International Office will be closed between 23 December and 2 January during the Christmas holidays.
+During the summer months of July and August and at the end of December delays can be expected due to the holidays.
 For these reasons, it is extremely important that the applications arrive on time.

 Please check the courses offered in English: Programmes and Courses